About the BMC Series

 Most of our posts are written by staff on the Series, but you’ll also hear from our Editor Board Members, and a variety of guest bloggers.

-Alison is a Senior Editor for the BMC-series.
+Alison is a Team Manager for the BMC-series.
 She studied at the University of Reading completing a PhD on investigating the effects of mutations on the structure of p53.
 After working for a time in academia, she joined BioMed Central in May 2014, as a Database Editor for the ISRCTN registry.
-Alison joined the BMC-series in November 2016.
+Alison joined the BMC-series in November 2016 and is the editor for a number of biology journals, including BMC Bioinformatics and BMC Ecology and Evolution.

 Ciaràn obtained his BSc in Neuroscience from University College Dublin, MSc & PhD in Pharmaceutical Sciences from University of Copenhagen.
 He continues to research the neurochemical correlates of behaviour relevant to psychiatric disorders.
 Having most enjoyed publishing and reviewing during his PhD, Ciaràn relocated to London to join BMC Series as Editor.
 He is committed to promoting robust science on open-access platforms.